No plan in sight: Test troubles cloud Trump recovery effort

 But governors say they didn’t get enough cartridges needed to run large numbers of the Abbott tests.

 Rhode Island received only 120, much fewer than they were promised.
 Raimondo said when the state tried to get more, Abbott and others that make the test cartridges directed her to the federal government, which in turn told her to go directly to the companies.

-On Thursday, Raimondo said the state had now received about 850 tests.
+The state has now received 850 tests, far fewer than it requested, Raimondo said Friday.

 Federal health officials declined to say how many cartridges were initially sent to states, but said more will be available as Abbott increases production.
 The company says it is currently producing 50,000 cartridges daily.